0043 Streamline the RFC Writing Process

 In an initial step, we will convert the current RST-based RFC template to markdown and adapt integration accordingly.

 In a second iteration we will add a configurable spellchecker (typos), a code linter (markdownlint) and a prose linter (vale), which will be integrated with the central build system and CI of the project.
+The markdown line length check is disabled to facilitate having a single sentence per line, making diffs easier to review and avoiding text rewrapping when changes occur in a hunk.

 The following configuration items should be disabled for markdownlint: